Bangladesh factory fire: 8 arrested, including owner, after blaze kills 52 | Law-Order

 Narayanganj’s Superintendent of Police (SP) Alam said they will bring to book the others responsible for the tragic incident and the subsequent deaths after interrogating the eight arrestees.

 ''Police have filed a murder case with Rupganj Police Station against them.
-If we find anyone involved during the investigation, we will include them too,'' The Daily Star Bangladesh quoted Alam as saying.
+If we find anyone involved during the investigation, we will include them too,'' Alam said.

 The action was taken as it emerged that many children were working in the factory.